#flockCLE June 14, 2016 - October 14, 2016

 About the Work

-This year the See Also installation featuring 376 colorful creatures designed by the Italian art collective CrackingArt, exceeds the Eastman Reading Garden walls.
-The installation will include Public Square, the Mall, the balconies and garden of the main Cleveland Public Library, and the green space surrounding the Great Lakes Science Center.
-CrackingArt has done large scale temporary art installations all over the world, with this summer’s installation being the largest in the United States.
+In 2016 the See Also installation featuring 376 colorful creatures designed by the Italian art collective CrackingArt, exceeded the Eastman Reading Garden walls.
+The installation included Public Square, the Mall, the balconies and garden of the main Cleveland Public Library, and the green space surrounding the Great Lakes Science Center.
+CrackingArt has done large scale temporary art installations all over the world, with this installation being the largest in the United States.
 Including a one of the kind massive red elephant built for Cleveland.
 Other creatures include snails, swallows, wolves, meerkats and frogs.
 Each brilliantly colored animal creates a playful contrast between formal architectural settings.

 CrackingArt will be the seventh installation of the annual See Also program, which brings temporary works of art to the Eastman Reading Garden each summer.
 See Also is a collaborative effort between the Cleveland Public Library and LAND studio.
 The program is funded through an endowment established by the late Lockwood Thompson, a trustee of the library and avid art collector.